 XTERRA SoCal Trail Run Series

-The 2017-2018 XTERRA SoCal Trail Run Series consists of seven trail runs throughout southern California and is an award winning event series.
+The 2018-2019 XTERRA SoCal Trail Run Series consists of seven trail runs throughout southern California and is an award winning event series.
 Each event has two or three distances to choose from that cater to beginner trail runners and competitive athletes.
-Participants can accumulate points at each event working towards the National Championship in September.
+Participants can accumulate points at each event working towards the National Championship in the fall.